kosmonautdnb/WatcomGL/README.md

 not finished yet, but it already works.
 Just link GLIMPL.CPP and include GL.H.

-Current hot topics: Nearplane clipping and barycentric coordinates cause polygon edges to be calculated incorrectly.
+Current hot topics: barycentric coordinates cause polygon edges to be calculated incorrectly (in seldom cases).

 Currently you can just paint all the usual and normal OpenGL stuff.
 Maybe the lighting is calculated incorrectly too.